Beardiegames/rust_ecs/README.md

 # rust_ecs
-Simple and fast ECS tool for Rust
+Simple and fast ECS library for Rust